Salahberra2022/deep-unfolding/docs/docs/theory.md

 # Mathematical optimization of parameters

-The iterative method can be rewrite as different form as
+The iterative method can be rewritten in different forms as

 $\mathbf{x}^{(n+1)}=\mathbf{x}^{(n)}\mathbf{G}+\mathbf{c}.$